cern-it-efp/EOSC-Testsuite/docs/run.rst

 ..
 In case of errors on the first run, use this option for retrying.
 This will make the test-suite try and reuse already provisioned infrastructure.
 Not valid for the first run, use only when VMs were provisioned but kubernetes bootstrapping failed.

 --destroy <cluster>
     No test suite run, only destroy provisioned infrastructure.
-Argument can be: (note a space separated subset of these can also be specified, for example "dlTest shared")
+Argument can be: (note a quote wrapped and space separated subset of these can also be specified, for example "dlTest shared")

     'shared': Destroy the shared cluster.